 With its unique architecture, arts, handicrafts, and immense historical significance, Kathmandu Durbar Square is one of the most visited world heritage sites.

 Kathmandu Durbar Square is one of the UNESCO-enlisted world heritage sites of Nepal.
 Also known as Hanuman Dhoka or Basantapur Durbar Square, Kathmandu Durbar Square lies in the heart of the city.
 The Kathmandu Durbar Square is an outdoor gallery of ancient structures, pagodas, holy places, and so on.
 While you are here at the Kathmandu Durbar Square, do not miss the Maru tole, Kumari Ghar, Taleju Temple, Seto Bahirab, and Hanuman Dhoka Palace Museum.

 If you are lucky enough you will get a chance to witness ceremonies, festivals, and religious rituals conducted in Kathmandu Durbar Square.
 You cannot afford to miss this beautiful masterpiece while you are here in Kathmandu.

 9. Sagarmatha National Park

 It is a wildlife reserve renowned for its location as it is surrounded by the world’s highest peak, Mt.
 Everest, lying in the Himalayas of Eastern Nepal.
-With the great scenarios and the adventurous trails available for trekking and hiking, Sagarmatha National park attracts many tourists every year.
+With the great scenarios and the adventurous trails available for trekking and hiking, Sagarmatha National Park attracts many tourists yearly.
 Although it was established in the year 1976, tourists have been visiting this place since the 1960s.

 10. Chitwan National Park